vendasta/api-gateway-docs/docs/Authorization/2-legged-oauth/UsingAServiceAccount.md

 		Scopes: []string{"profile", "email"},
 		// The provided token URL
 		TokenURL: creds.TokenURI,
-		// Expire the Access Token in 10 minutes
+		// Expire the Assertion Token in 10 minutes
+    // This defines how long your request to create an access token is valid for.
+    // It is not possible to specify how long the returned access token is valid for.
 		Expires: 10 * time.Minute,
 		// The audience of the JWT
 		Audience: creds.AssertionPayloadData.Aud,